-Birch Hill is very community-minded and it is a tradition for Residents to raise money annually for a local charity.
-This year, The Salvation Army’s Kid’s Cafe was the recipient.
+Birch Hill is a community-minded neighborhood, and it is a tradition for Residents to raise money annually for a local charity.
+This year, The Salvation Army’s Kid’s Cafe was the selected recipient.

 Congratulations to all the Residents and supporting Staff at Birch Hill!